Regiment: 2nd Home Counties Field Company, Royal Engineers.

 At the 1901 census, Elizabeth had moved a short distance to Brading Road in Brighton, with her sons Richard and Frank, and was working as a housekeeper.
 Henry was still living with his Aunt Sarah in Chidham.

-On 3 August 1907, Richard married Sarah Jane Goldsmith in Horsham; she had been born at Warnham, near Horsham in 1888, the daughter of an unmarried housekeeper.
+According to the military pension records, Richard married Sarah Jane Goldsmith in Horsham on 3 August 1907, although this “marriage” was never registered.
+Sarah had been born at Warnham, near Horsham in 1888, the daughter of an unmarried housekeeper.

 In April 1911, the couple were living at Clarendon Road, Hove, where Richard was employed as a “house agent, porter”, with their first two daughters, Doris (born 21 November 1908) and Kathleen (born 5 December 1910).
 The couple had three more children: Elizabeth (born 1 November 1912), Alexandra (born 5 June 1914, died 14 April 1916) and their only son, Richard Snowden (born 24 September 1916).